 These days, dealing with daily financial pressures can seem overwhelming to most Florida families.
 Learning how to make good financial decisions can protect your hard-earned dollars and allow you the freedom to do more of what you love.
 Whether you are starting a new career, buying your first home, or just trying to put gas in your tank, I want you to know that as your CFO, I am committed to ensuring you have the tools you need to build a strong financial future.

 As CFO, I oversee the Florida Department of Financial Services (DFS).
-My department serves consumers and taxpayers through its work in 15 different divisions and additional initiatives I set forth.
+My department serves consumers and taxpayers through its work in 13 divisions, several specialized offices and additional initiatives I set forth.
 A world of information and assistance is provided by the department on issues ranging from insurance education and assistance, fire prevention and safety, and even unclaimed cash and property.
 I have also established additional priorities to assist Floridians including fighting fraud, consumer protection and fiscal transparency.

 One of the 15 divisions I oversee, the Division of Consumer Services, helps consumers make informed insurance and financial decisions.
 My dedicated and experienced staff members are continuously trained and informed about any changes that occur in 26 different categories of insurance.
 Consumers can contact a specialist directly by telephone between the hours of 8 a.m. to 5 p.m. at the statewide, toll-free number 1-877-MY-FL-CFO (693-5236).
 Consumers can also visit www.MyFloridaCFO.com for 24-hour access to our online insurance library, consumer guides, a calendar of free consumer workshops offered around the state, or to ask a question of an insurance specialist.
 Other items available include: